hibaalaoui/Projet-Android/README.md

 2- Registration page
-3- On google firebase, added authentification with email and password (we can add others later) 4- Registration is connected with google firebase (tested, it works)
+3- On google firebase, added authentification with email and password (we can add others later) 4- Registration is connected with google firebase (tested, it works) 5- LogIn page is linked with Home page (après logging successfully) 6- Design initial dyal Home page with navbar and navmenu (we can modify it later)